eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: proxy.defaultBaseIri***

 Base IRI for this Corporate Memory instance.
-If not set falls back to environment variable DEPLOY_BASE_URL, further fallback to https://fallback.eccenca.com/
+If not set, falls back to environment variable DEPLOY_BASE_URL, further fallback to https://fallback.eccenca.com/

 | Category | Value |
 |--- | ---: |